 Finally, once you clarify your legal status in Holland, you can have a multicultural, mixed, interfaith or traditional marriage.
 At Holland Expat Center, you’ll find the right information.
-This will help you plan a Dutch wedding and a two language ceremony.
+This will help you plan a Dutch wedding and a two language ceremony (if required).
 Once you’ve decided on a wedding date, you need save the date and find a celebrant to facilitate and guide you through the proceedings.